dkham/PredictCAHousingPrices/README.md

 ### Predict California Housing Prices

 **Objective:**
-Given the rising cost of California homes, I seek to predict the costs of California houses and learn more about spefici correlations that drive the median house value.
+Given the rising cost of California homes, I seek to predict the costs of California houses and learn more about specific correlations that drive the median house value.

 ![CAhousing](https://github.com/dkham/dkham/assets/72950291/e7c7cab9-e9c1-479d-b6e9-401c3255266b)

 **Method:**
-Created a Liner Resression Model and Random Fored with GridSearchSV and accuracy scores to evaluate the perormance.
+Created a Liner Resression Model and Random Forest with GridSearchSV and accuracy scores to evaluate the perormance.

 **Lessons:**
-- There is a correlation with the size of the house to higher prices houses, however, median income of homeowners had an even greater correlation higher prices (this was not as expected).
+- There is a correlation with the size of the house to higher prices houses, however, median income of homeowners had an even greater correlation to higher prices (this was not expected).
 - As one can expect, homes closer to the ocean were also found to have a correlation to higher prices homes.
-- Takwaway: keep in mind wealthier neighborhoods as the income of homeowners within a specific block is likely to drive higher prices on California homes.
+- Takwaway: keep in mind wealthier neighborhoods, as the income of homeowners within a specific block is likely to drive higher prices on California homes.

 **Dataset Definitions:**